-Mulligan showed how the Tesla worked on a test drive through Fulton County.
-Although many imagine self-driving cars working without anyone in the driver seat, the cars still require a driver paying attention to the road.
+In a CBS 46 news report, Bryan Mulligan, president of Applied Information, took reporter Vince Sims on a demonstration with a self-driving Tesla through Fulton County.
+Although many people envision self-driving cars operating without anyone at the wheel, they still require a driver paying attention to the road.

 “If it says that I’m not engaged enough with it, it will tell me to put my hands on the wheel,” Mulligan told Sims.
 “It’s not trying to substitute me as a driver, what it’s trying to do is keep me safe.”

-Even though some self-driving cars use a camera on the windshield to read speed limit signs and make adjustments, they still have limitations that would require driver intervention.
+Even though some self-driving cars use a camera on the windshield to read speed limit signs and make adjustments, they still have limitations requiring driver intervention.
 For example, the cars use sensors to detect markings on the road.
-However, unmarked roads or construction could confuse cars.
-In those situations, drivers will have to take over.
+However, unmarked roads or construction zones could confuse the sensors, so in those situations drivers should take over.

 “So you still have a driver but now you have layers of technology shielding you as well,” Mulligan said.
 “So now to have an accident both of you have to make a mistake and the technology has to make a mistake.”

-Dwight Dozier, the owner of a self-driving car in Atlanta, also told CBS 46 that the cars show a lot of promise but still require your attention.
+Dwight Dozier, a self-driving car owner in Atlanta, also told CBS 46 that the cars show a lot of promise, but still require your attention.